7 Simple Steps to an Effective Employee Attendance Policy

-It saves your business money, to begin with.
-Although you can sometimes overlook occasional absences or tardiness, these costs add up.
+To begin with, you can sometimes overlook occasional absences or tardiness, but these costs add up.
 According to research, unscheduled absenteeism costs approximately $2,660 each year for salaried workers and $3,600 per year for each hourly employee.

-However, the absence-related costs are not only financial.
-Other consequences of absenteeism include reduced productivity, poor quality of the services, and various safety issues.
+The absence-related costs are not only financial.
+Other consequences of absenteeism include reduced productivity, poor quality of services, and various safety issues.

-Your managers also need to spend more time dealing with disciplinary matters and handling shift replacements.
+Managers must also spend more time dealing with disciplinary matters and handling shift replacements.
 At the same time, the morale of your other employees might be compromised, as they now need to cover for the absent coworkers.

 How to Create an Effective Employee Attendance Policy?